Sean Covey

 Sean Covey (born September 17, 1964) is an American business executive, author, and speaker.
 He is President of FranklinCovey Education and also serves as Executive Vice President of Global Partnerships.
 Covey's works include The 4 Disciplines of Execution, The 6 Most Important Decisions You'll Ever Make, The 7 Habits of Happy Kids, and The 7 Habits of Highly Effective Teens, which has been translated into 20 languages and sold over 8 million copies worldwide.

 Educational background

 Covey graduated from Brigham Young University (BYU) with a degree in English and with University Honors.
 He later earned his MBA from Harvard Business School.
-Covey was the starting quarterback for Brigham Young University during the 1987 and 1988 seasons, where he led his team to two bowl games and received numerous honors.
+Covey was the starting quarterback on BYU's football team during the 1987 and 1988 seasons, where he led his team to two bowl games and received numerous honors.
 At the end of his junior season, he seriously injured his knee and had reconstructive knee surgery during the off-season, which effectively ended his football career.